 Many researchers suggest drinking milk every day to reduce the growth of this disease.

 This condition is different from lactose intolerance.
-Here, on consuming milk, one experiences wheezing, asthma, vomiting, diarrhea, and similar kinds of gastrointestinal problems.
+Here, on consuming milk, one experiences wheezing, asthma, vomiting, diarrhoea, and similar kinds of gastrointestinal problems.

 Many others also experience skin rashes, allergies, rhinitis, or inflammation in the nose.

 Overconsumption of Calcium